v2.13.0

 Timestamps with nanosecond precision

-For the following requests, we will add new timestamp parameters with nanosecond precision:
+For the following requests, we added new timestamp parameters with nanosecond precision:

-After these parameters are live, we plan to deprecate the existing timestamps that use millisecond precision as part of a future release.
+In a future release, when all users have switched to using nanosecond precision, we will deprecate the existing timestamps that use millisecond precision.
 We will announce this in advance, so you can prepare for it.

 Changed